gvwilson/sensibleadventures/nardica/nardica.md

 Wales amended fervently.
 "But look---there she is."

-"Oh, she's tech,"
+"Oh, she's all an' every,"
 Aunt Naggie breathed reverently from behind them, a tray of tea and sandwiches in her hands.
 Iffy could only nod.
-The outline of the ship had suddenly sharpened as the drone finally came close enough for its image reconstruction software to see through its quarry's dazzle.
+The intruder's outline had suddenly come into focus as the drone came close enough for its tiny brain to see through its quarry's dazzle.

 "She's murder is what she is,"
 Uncle Jack growled.
-The stubby tubes of railguns bristled from domes at her bow and stern.
+The stubby frames of railguns bristled from domes at her bow and stern.
-The larger tube amidships had to be some sort of cryo cannon, Iffy guessed---at least, that's what it would be if this was a sim or a movie.
+The larger rig amidships had to be some sort of cryo cannon, Iffy guessed---at least, that's what it would be if this was a sim or a movie.
 But the most frightening thing was what *wasn't* there: